-It’s been 20 years since Metallica first hooked up with the San Francisco Orchestra – an event that was immortalised by the fantastic S&M album – and it’s fair to say that when a second round of the collaboration was announced to celebrate the opening of San Francisco’s brand new Chase Centre, metal fans all over the world salivated at the thought of seeing what Metallica-2019 could do with full orchestration.
+It’s hard to believe, but it's been 20 years since Metallica first hooked up with the San Francisco Orchestra – an event that was immortalised by the fantastic S&M album – and it’s fair to say that when a second round of the collaboration was announced to celebrate the opening of San Francisco’s new Chase Centre, metal fans all over the world salivated at the thought of seeing what the 2019 lineup could do with full orchestration.

-Obviously, we couldn’t all get tickets to attend, so the two evenings have been captured on film and turned into Metallica’s third attempt at conquering the cinematic universe.
-With those first two of those attempts ending up being either jaw-droppingly awkward (the excellent but cringy Some Kind Of Monster) or confusingly pretentious (the mystifyingly bloated Through The Never), it’s about time we got the concert film that Metallica’s career deserves.
+The two evenings have been captured on film and turned into Metallica’s third attempt at conquering the cinematic universe.
+Those first two attempts ended up being either jaw-droppingly awkward (the excellent but cringy Some Kind Of Monster) or confusingly pretentious (the mystifyingly bloated Through The Never), it’s about time we got the concert film that Metallica’s career deserves.

 S&M2 is comfortably the most successful version, showing just what a great band Metallica are on film.

 Before we get into the action, there's a short documentary section, detailing the origins of how the first set of shows came about, with some sweet memories of the late, great Michael Kamen – the man who was key to marrying the sound of thrash metal with orchestral flourishes.

 Then, we forward on to the band’s decision to attempt the project once again on its 20th birthday, showing glimpses of the rehearsals, and the various players' genuine excitement and nerves at such a mammoth project.
 It sets the scene and amps up the levels of anticipation expertly for the next two hours.

 Once we set eyes on a packed house and the orchestra launching into a live version of The Ecstasy Of Gold, it's a spine tingling moment.
 One could argue it’s almost as impactful as being there yourself.